JeremyPersing/currency/README.md

 # Currency Converter

 # Purpose
- Currency Converter is an application that takes a base currency and another currency and display the conversion rate between the two currencies.
+ Currency Converter is an application that takes a base currency and another currency and displays the conversion rate between the two currencies.

 # Technologies Used
  React, Bootstrap, and exchangeratesapi